GPVcode/Novilla/README.md

 - Use version control for tracking changes and collaboration.

 ## Support
-For queries or support related to this repository, contact the development team at gvill005@gmail.com.
+For queries or support related to this repository, contact the development team at [developer contact info].

+## License
+Licensed under [LICENSE NAME].
+See `LICENSE.md` for details.